What Is the Alkaline Diet?

 • Lunch: Vegetable hummus with carrots, celery, and grape tomatoes

-Pros of Alkaline Diet
+Pros of the Alkaline Diet

 Cons of the Alkaline Diet

-• Lack of Protein: Achieving adequate protein intake from the alkaline diet is difficult due to the lack of high-quality, bioavailable protein sources permitted in the diet.
+• Lack of Protein: Achieving adequate protein intake from the alkaline diet is difficult due to the lack of high-quality, bioavailable protein sources permitted on the diet.
 Current guidelines recommend that adults get between 10% and 35% of daily calories from protein.
 While fruits and vegetables may contain small amounts of protein, it is challenging to consume enough to meet the daily recommended amounts.
 The lack of protein may contribute to a number of issues such as reduced muscle mass and malnutrition.

 Is the Alkaline Diet a Healthy Choice for You?